 For more information, see Laying the Foundation for Successful School Leadership, Susan Burkhauser, Susan M. Gates, Laura S. Hamilton, Jennifer J. Li, and Ashley Pierson, RAND Corporation, 2013, www.rand.org/t/RR419.
 This work was conducted as part of our RAND-Initiated Research program and was funded by the generosity of RAND's donors and by fees earned on client-funded research.
 Infographic by Erin-Elizabeth Johnson and Dori Gordon Walker.

-This report is part of the RAND Corporation Infographic series.
-RAND infographics are design-focused, visual representations of data and information based on a published, peer-reviewed product or a body of published work.
+based on a published, peer-reviewed product or a body of published work.

 This document and trademark(s) contained herein are protected by law.
 This representation of RAND intellectual property is provided for noncommercial use only.
 Unauthorized posting of this publication online is prohibited; linking directly to this product page is encouraged.
 Permission is required from RAND to reproduce, or reuse in another form, any of its research documents for commercial purposes.
 For information on reprint and reuse permissions, please visit www.rand.org/pubs/permissions.

-The RAND Corporation is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.
+RAND is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.
 RAND's publications do not necessarily reflect the opinions of its research clients and sponsors.

 Burkhauser, Susan, Susan M. Gates, Laura S. Hamilton, Jennifer J. Li, and Ashley Pierson, Laying the Foundation for Successful School Leadership.
 Santa Monica, CA: RAND Corporation, 2014. https://www.rand.org/pubs/infographics/IG112.html.